-This OIG Annual Plan identifies mandated and selected assignment topics continuing from Fiscal Year (FY) 2009 and scheduled to be started in the first half of FY 2010, providing for unforeseen work in the latter part of the year that may be directed by a new Inspector General, and requests from new Agency leadership and Congress.
-Because this is a living, flexible document subject to change, the reader is encouraged to consult our Web page, www.epa.gov/oig, for the most current listing of recently issued reports.
+This OIG Annual Plan identifies mandated and selected assignment topics continuing from Fiscal Year (FY) 2009 and the first half of FY 2010, and scheduled to be started in the second half of FY 2010, providing for unforeseen work in the latter part of the year that may be directed by a new Inspector General, and requests from new Agency leadership and Congress.
+Because this is a living, flexible document subject to change, the reader is encouraged to consult our Website, www.epa.gov/oig, for the most current listing of recently issued reports.

-This Plan is implemented through audits, evaluations, investigations, follow-up, and public liaison reviews in compliance with the Inspector General Act, the applicable Professional Standards of the U.S. Comptroller General, and the Quality Standards for Federal Offices of Inspector General of the President's Council on Integrity and Efficiency.
+This Plan is implemented through audits, evaluations, investigations, and follow-up reviews in compliance with the Inspector General Act, the applicable Professional Standards of the U.S. Comptroller General, and the Quality Standards for Federal Offices of Inspector General of the Council of Inspectors General on Integrity and Efficiency.

 Primary sources of input for the assignments listed in this plan included a risk assessment across Agency programs and operations based upon prior OIG work, Government Accountability Office (GAO) high-risk assessments, congressional interest, Office of Management and Budget (OMB) priorities, Agency vulnerability/internal control assessments under OMB Circular A-123 and the Federal Managers' Financial Integrity Act (FMFIA), and identification of key Agency challenges and strategic planning priorities.
-Our current planning also reflects direct outreach and solicitation of topics and assignment suggestions from EPA's leadership during FYs 2007, 2008 and 2009, and oversight requirements specified by the American Recovery and Reinvestment Act of 2009 (ARRA or Recovery Act).
-As a result, a significant number of new assignments listed in this Plan are responsive to the immediate concerns or requests of our clients and the focused needs of ARRA and the Recovery Act Transparency Board.
+Our current planning also reflects direct outreach and solicitation of topics and assignment suggestions from EPA's leadership during FYs 2007, 2008, and 2009, and oversight requirements specified by the American Recovery and Reinvestment Act of 2009 (ARRA or Recovery Act).
+As a result, a significant number of new assignments listed in this Plan are responsive to the immediate concerns or requests of our clients and the focused needs of ARRA and the Recovery Accountability and Transparency Board.
 Other assignments are required or are self-initiated based upon our Themes, which indicate how we believe we can provide the greatest value and risk reduction to the Agency and the public interest.
 We want to thank each of the Assistant Administrators, Regional Administrators, and the Deputy Administrator for their participation in this process, and we look forward to continuing an open dialogue for receiving their ideas, suggestions, and feedback.